 May the road rise up to meet you, may the wind be always at your back.
 May the sun shine warm upon your face, the rains fall soft upon your fields.
 And until we meet again, may the God that loves us all hold you in the palm of his hand.
 Amen.

 Michael Ehrlich, Chairman of W.T.
 Woodson High School's Performing Arts Department, began teaching here in 1988 with 35 students in the choral program.
-Now in its 29th year, the roster has swelled to nearly 350 singers.
+Now in his 30th year, the roster has swelled to nearly 350 singers.
 At any given time, he teaches, directs, cajoles, and mentors at least six ensembles.

 Throughout his career, Mr. Ehrlich has served as guest director for several all-county and district events, as well as adjudicator for various choral festivals.
 He has hosted countless district chorus, district auditions, all-state auditions, all-state chorus, and festival events.
 In September 2008, Mr. Ehrlich will assume full duties as president of the Virginia Music Educators Association (VMEA), for which he has been serving as president-elect since being chosen by his peers in 2005.
 As president, he will be the state representative to the National Association of Music Educators' Music Educators National Conference (MENC).
 His other active memberships include the American Choral Directors Association, and the Fairfax County Choral Directors Association, of which he is a past president.
 He recently finished serving two years as president of the Virginia Choral Directors Association (VCDA) and two years as vice president.
 He served as District XI choral representative from 1997 to 1999, and as overall district chair from 1999 to 2001.
 In 1993 and 2003 at the Fiesta-val National Music Festival in Atlanta, he received the Outstanding Directors Award for outstanding achievement in choral music.
 He also spent time as a director for American Music Abroad Summer Music Tours.